What to Include in a Graphic Novel Pitch Package

 This section is extremely important.
 If you were casually discussing your book with someone, this is probably the stuff you would mention first.
 Start with a short one or two sentence pitch of the overall concept (sometimes referred to as an “elevator pitch”).
 After that, move on to a longer description of what the story is about.
 Model this paragraph (or two) off of the back cover copy on published books.
 You don’t want to give away everything about the plot here, just provide a description that makes people want to read the book.
 This entire section of your graphic novel proposal is a marketing tool.

-You should also include important format and delivery information in this section: the estimated number of pages, the suggested trim size, your intended audience, and what exactly you will be delivering to the publisher (need someone else to do lettering? be clear about your skillsets).
+You should include important format and delivery information in this section: the estimated number of pages, the suggested trim size, your intended audience, and what exactly you will be delivering to the publisher (need someone else to do lettering? be clear about your skillsets).

 Comparison titles are also helpful in this section, to show where your book belongs in the market.
 Stick with recently published graphic novels (the last few years) in a similar genre as your own.